Frequency-stabilised lasers are key enablers of quantum technologies, with many cold atom applications reliant on multiple lasers.

 SLAM – Squeezed Light Quantum MEMS Gravimeter

-Optocap are responsible for the packaging photonic integrated circuit (PIC) devices into miniaturised vacuum packages.
-We are working with University of Glasgow and IQE in this project.
+Alter Technology UK, is responsible for the packaging photonic integrated circuit (PIC) devices into miniaturised vacuum packages.
+We are working with the University of Glasgow and IQE in this project.

 Single Ion Microtraps